 - Requested by a law enforcement officer during a traffic stop or after an accident

-In 2015, the state passed a law allowing drivers to carry proof of insurance electronically on a mobile device.
-Whether you carry it on your phone or in your wallet, your proof of insurance should include coverage, the insurance company's name, the expiration date of policy and a list of insured vehicles.
+The state legally allows drivers to carry proof of insurance electronically on a mobile device.
+Whether you carry it on your phone or in your wallet, your proof of insurance should include coverage, the insurance company's name, the expiration date of the policy, and a list of insured vehicles.

 Minimum Insurance Requirements in Minnesota